Afe Babalola slams WAEC, NECO for shift in exam calendars

 Babalola, in a statement signed by him and which was made available to our correspondent on Thursday, said the shift was also affecting the admission plans of tertiary institutions.

 With the combination of Physical and Virtual Learning, Universities all over the world have continued to meet their obligations to the students and their parents.
 Therefore, they have been able to complete sessional examinations and admit students annually.
-Consequently, last year’s session ended in June and this year’s session began in September 2021 in ABUAD and many other universities.
+Consequently, last year session ended in June and this year session began in September, 2021 in ABUAD and many other universities.

 “A loss of a year or less or more by anybody may cause irreparable damage forever.
 According to the saying by C. R. Lawton in Forbes Magazine that: